BillMux/game-of-life-ruby/README.md

 # Game of Life

--WORK IN PROGRESS-

 My recreation of John Horton Conway's Game of Life in Ruby.

-## Rules:
+The app will open a window which contains a grid of cells that can be alive or dead.
+The pattern of cells of the current generation determines the pattern of the next generation.
+The starting cells are generated completely at random.

+### All cells abide by the following rules:

 1. Any live cell with less than two live neighbours dies, as if by underpopulation.